 And I “found” him.

 I didn’t find him because I was looking in all the right places.
 Certainly at the time, the Lutheran church was nowhere on my radar.
 I didn’t find him because I even knew exactly what I was looking for.
 I just knew there was a “sort of bondage” that existed, when over and again I would hear an increasing focus on proving our worth with works (emphasis mine).
 I “found” Christ because he revealed himself to me.
 Like being in the dark for so long, my sight was fuzzy but clearing incrementally.
 Even before I left my old church, I saw through the lens of Christ, what he wasn’t, and what he was.
 I knew it wasn’t getting in line and being a good soldier as one guest preacher put it.
 I knew the gospel wasn’t Christ crucified and also good works.
 And I knew there was something in the communion that I didn’t see before.
 Christ was making things a bit clearer for me every day.

 So the journey began.

 Whatever the name and wherever the venue, I am thankful for everyone who has come into my life.
-For the overwhelming gospel truths that come from the members of the former knuckleheaded consortium and from places like Christ Hold Fast and so many different individuals that make up the fluid movement of the Gospel Posse.
+For the overwhelming gospel truths that came from places like Christ Hold Fast and 1517, and so many different individuals that make up the fluid movement of this consortium of grace.
 I don’t have to see eye to eye with each and every one of you on every single issue to know you care deeply for people and want the best for them.
 I am thankful to find so many people who accept me, my faults and my sins and care for me anyway.
 I am thankful to be able to encourage in the smallest of ways even as I continue to be encouraged by all of you.